BasLangenberg/bank/README.md

 # Bank

 This is a software implementation of a bank.
-No real bank should use this as it is mosly made up by my own reasoning and an attempt to apply proper software engineering on saturday nights when I'm bored.
+No real bank should use this as it is mosly made up by my own reasoning and an attempt to explore proper software engineering on saturday nights when I'm bored.

 # Goals